Introduction to FRC Robot Wiring

 • For each motor controller, verify that the red wire goes from the red PDP terminal to the V+ terminal on the motor controller (not M+!!!!)

-• For each non-motor controller device, verify that the red wire runs from a red terminal on the PD connects to a red terminal on the component.
+• For each non-motor controller device, verify that the red wire runs from a red terminal on the PD and connects to a red terminal or terminal labeled + or V on the component.

 Truco